fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 forget that your choices in a professional environment, should always be to benefit the customer.

-## How To Find It Companies That Pay Really Well?

-## What Should You Know Before Applying For An Entry-level Software Job?
+## What Should You Know Before Applying For An Entry-level Job?

 ## Why Is Having A Career Gap On A Cv Viewed Negatively?